tzmanish/Witcher-3-Achievement-Progress-Tracker/readme.txt

 Changelog
 ---------
+    2.1_alpha
+        - Removed method-replacements and performed minor restructuring to further reduce potential merge conflicts.

     2.0_alpha
         - Ported to 4.04.
-        - Alpha build — tested on a clean system (no other mods installed); your results may vary.
+        - Alpha build - tested on a clean system (no other mods installed); your results may vary.
         - Code cleanups and performance improvements.
         - Uses script overrides to minimize merge conflicts with other mods.
         - Added Globetrotter achievement support.